 LEGISLATURE: The legislature recently gave Stitt additional powers to deal with the coronavirus pandemic under the state's declaration of a health emergency, according to The Oklahoman.

-CASINOS: Four casinos in the the state reopened recently — The Mill Casino Hotel in North Bend opened May 18, the Chinook Winds Casino Resort in Lincoln City opened May 21, Three Rivers Casino in Florence and Coos Bay and Seven Feathers Casino Resort opened May 22, according to the Associated Press.
-All will have new health and social-distancing guidelines in place.
+Four casinos in the the state reopened in May — The Mill Casino Hotel in North Bend opened May 18, the Chinook Winds Casino Resort in Lincoln City opened May 21, Three Rivers Casino in Florence and Coos Bay and Seven Feathers Casino Resort opened May 22, according to the Associated Press.
+All have new health and social-distancing guidelines in place.

 LEGISLATURE: Could call a special session to address coronavirus and any key items left uncertain by the pandemic.